 - Cut the cabbage into bite-sized pieces.
 Thinly slice the green onions.

-- Return the dashi to the pot and bring it to a boil.
-Once it reaches a boil, gently crack the eggs into the pot.
+- Return the dashi to the pot and bring it back to a boil.
+Once boiling, gently crack the eggs into the pot.
 Let them simmer over low heat for 3 minutes.

-- Add the cabbage to the pot and continue cooking for about another 30 seconds.
+- Add the cabbage to the pot and continue cooking for another 30 seconds.

-- Turn off the heat and dissolve the miso into the dashi using a ladle and chopsticks, being careful not to break the eggs.
+- Turn off the heat and dissolve miso in the pot using a ladle and chopsticks, being careful not to break the eggs.
 Serve in individual bowls and top with the green onions.

 Notes